SysKitTeam/docs-spdockit/product-updates/spdockit-11-1-0-release-note.md

   SPDocKit version 11.1.0.
 ---

-# SPDocKit 11
+# SPDocKit 11.1.0

-**SPDocKit 11** is a major release that comes with new reports, a useful wizard, and many improvements.
-Scroll down to see what's new!
+**SPDocKit 11.1.0.** is a minor release that contains important improvements and bugfixes listed below.

 **Product version:** 11.1.0
 **Build number:** 11964